 3. Your Clients

-If your issue is marketing, why not just assemble a group of your clients?
+If your issue is marketing, why not talk to your clients?
 Ask them about their needs and how you can better serve them.
 Put a few lunches together and invite people who will be frank and sincere.
 They’ll point you in the right direction much faster than a consultant.

 4. A Shrink

 This one might sound a little off the wall, but it might be the most important step you could take.
 Often family business decisions are made in the interests of the family and at the expense of the business.
-In reality, such decisions hurt everyone in the family but compromises are made to “keep the peace.”
-Rather than try to ramrod a decision that’s sure to fracture the other family members or make a bad decision in order to keep everyone happy, call in a therapist.
+In reality, such decisions hurt everyone in the family.
+Rather than try to ramrod a decision that’s sure to isolate and alienate others (or make a bad decision in order to keep everyone happy) call in a therapist to mediate.
 She might help everyone come to a much better decision.

-You can do many things yourself because your vested interest in the business motivates you.
-Do the research and bring it to other family members before you hire a consultant.
+You might be the best peace keeper there is in the business.
+It depends on your relationships with the other family members.
+Do the research and bring it to everyone before you hire a consultant.
 You’d be surprised what you can do for yourself and your business at no charge.
 (Read “Advertising Your Business For Free” for an example.)

-My point is, when you have a family business, you are going to be faced with a variety of challenges.
-Pick the best resource to deal with the specific problem and you’ll get a better solution quicker and a whole lot less expensively.
-You don’t need to find one person who will solve all your problems.
+When you have a family business, you are going to be faced with a variety of challenges.
+Pick the best resource to deal with the specific problem and you’ll get a better solution quicker than you probably would by hiring a consultant.
+An added benefit of course is that you’ll save a ton of dough.
+Just remember that you don’t need to find one person who will solve all your problems.
 That person doesn’t exist.
-Consultants often hire the people you should hire and charge a premium.

 Do you own a family business?
 Have you turned to a consultant?
 What were the results?
 What other tools have you used resolve issues in the business?
 Do you think there is a place for a family business consultant in your situation?
 Why?